-Soybean, a premier oilseeds crop of India is continued to occupy the coveted position in the oilseed scenario of the country since 2006.
-It is playing an important role not only for meeting the vegetable oil requirement but also in India's national economy by earning sizeable foreign exchange through soy meal export.
-This golden crop also has a credit of improving the socioeconomic condition of millions of small, marginal and medium farmers.
-The success of its commercial cultivation involved tireless efforts of scientists, farmers, officers of state extension machinery as well as those involved in product-processes for value addition, i.e. soy industry.

-The launch of All India Coordinated Research Project on Soybean (AICRP on Soybean) by Indian Council of Agricultural Research in the year 1967 is considered to be a milestone in the history of soybean cultivation in India.
+Soybean, a vehicle of socio-economic transformation for millions of small and marginal farmers of central India is continued to occupy the premier position in the oilseed scenario of the country since 2006.
+Its importance is acknowledged not only for meeting the vegetable oil requirement of India's population but also for its contribution for national economy in terms of its share in earning foreign exchange through soy meal export.
+The crop has experienced a successful saga involving tireless efforts of scientists, farmers, officers of state extension machinery as well as those involved in product-processes for value addition, i.e. soy industry for re-introduction and its commercial cultivation in Malwa Region of Central India.
+Considering the encouraging response from all these actors coupled with policy support from Madhya Pradesh state, the Indian Council of Agricultural Research, an apex research body of India has launched "All India Coordinated Research Project on Soybean" (AICRP on Soybean) in the year 1967 which is considered to be a milestone in the history of soybean cultivation in India.
 This project was initiated with the basic objective of meeting the research and technological needs to increase the production and productivity of soybean in the country and creation of the basic research infrastructure at national level.
 The AICRPS was operated initially from two centres.
-Concomitant with horizontal expansion of soybean in potential non-traditional areas, new centres were added under the AICRPS to conduct location specific research and development programmes.
+Concomitant with horizontal expansion of soybean in potential nontraditional areas, new centres were added under the AICRPS to conduct location specific research and development programmes.